Jacques Courtois: War art

 Courtois painted imaginary as well historical battles drawn from various episodes of the Thirty Years' War.
 Draw from his own firsthand experience of wartime facts and techniques, he succeeded in giving his visual representations the impression of 'truthfulness'.
 Regarded as one of the great battle painters of the 17th century, he was referred to as the 'Raphael of battles' and the 'Prince Eugene of painters'.
 Prince Eugene was one of the most successful military commanders in modern European history.
 His paintings of battles were so popular that no large or small collection of his time was without a work by his hand.
 Courtois succeeded in creating for viewers the impression that they were actually in the thick of the battle.

 In Courtois' time people took great pride in the military successes of their armies.
-Battle paintings were, however, not only intended to celebrate national military victories.
-They also aimed to allow the viewer to witness the whole range of drama played out in a battle, from the brilliance of individual maneuvres and actions to the bloody consequences to the participants.
+Battle paintings were not only intended to celebrate national military victories.
+They also aimed to allow the viewer to witness the whole range of drama played out in a battle, from the brilliance of individual maneuvers and actions to the bloody consequences to the participants.
 Courtois relied on all his dramatic skills and compositional devices to create exciting scenes.

 An example of these skills can be seen in the Battle scene with infantry, cavalry and cannon, a fortress and a city beyond (At Christie's on 7 July 2009 in London, lot 27).
 In this composition Jacques Courtois has created dramatic tension by placing the key dramatic event - the hand to hand combat and tumbling of some soldiers - in the foreground in the left corner.
 The viewer is thus brought closer to the picture plane and the action developing in the background.
 The confusion of battle is expressed through the whirlwind of men and horses, which occupy a limited, closed space.
 The sharply receding cloudscape adds a sense of nobility to the dramatic action depicted below.

 Jacques Courtois was known for working alla prima starting from rapid pen sketches.
 This approach to painting echoed the dynamism of his battle scenes that established his fame.

 The predominant influence on his work was the work of his master Michelangelo Cerquozzi, a painter of battles and genre scenes in the style of the Bamboccianti.
 Jacques Courtois' battle scenes share with the Bamboccianti an interest in the anecdotal and an attention to detail.
 This influence became less in his more mature period through the influence of contemporary painter Salvator Rosa whom he had met in Florence, and whose night landscapes, scenes of necromancy, soldiers, battles and genre scenes he admired.
 The fiery battle scenes of Salvator Rosa possibly left a mark in his more painterly touch and darker colours.